o3de/o3de.org/content/docs/user-guide/scripting/script-canvas/best-practices.md

 ## Use custom nodes to simplify your graphs

-Identify frequently used but complicated user patterns and simplify them through custom nodes and/or improved behavior context methods.
+Identify user patterns that are frequently used, but complicated, and help simplify them through custom nodes and improved behavior context methods.
 Using custom nodes with EBuses can reduce the overall complexity of graphs and make graph authoring more intuitive.
-For information on creating custom nodes, see [Creating Custom Nodes in Script Canvas](/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes).
+For information about creating custom nodes, see [Creating Custom Nodes in Script Canvas](/docs/user-guide/scripting/script-canvas/programmer-guide/custom-nodes).

 ## Be careful with entity activation order